OsOsorioP/Planara/README_english.md

 1. Sign up or log in.
 2. Create a new task list.
-3. Use the admin profile to monitor and manage users and tasks.
+3. Use the admin profile to monitor and manage users.

 ## Contributions

 Contributions are welcome!
-Please open an issue or submit a pull request to collaborate.
+Please contact me through my email oscar.osorio1884@gmail.com.

 Developed with ❤️ by Oscar Osorio.